Ready-to-use analytic model for gravitational waves from a hierarchical triple with Kozai-Lidov oscillations

 Under the effect of RR, the orbital separation will shrink, thereby decreasing the orbital time period.
 Noting that the KL time period scales as $a^{-3/2}$, as the inner binary inspirals, the period of KL oscillations will increase, and the KL effect will continue to get smaller~\cite{Blaes:2002cs} as we can see from~\cref{eqn:KL_equations}.
 In what follows, we describe how to combine the effects of both the KL oscillations and RR using a 3-timescale MSA analysis. \\

-When we have both KL and RR perturbations, to capture the long timescale behavior, we need to introduce two slow timescales given by $\ellkl =\epkl \ell $ and $\ellrr = \eprr \ell$.
+When we have both KL and RR perturbations, to capture the long-timescale behavior, we need to introduce two slow timescales given by $\ellkl =\epkl \ell $ and $\ellrr = \eprr \ell$.
 The total derivative with respect to the true anomaly becomes,

 The general structure of the evolution equations for the orbital elements $\mu_i$ is then given by

 where the functions $g^{(\text{KL,RR})}_i (\mu_{\alpha})$ result from the perturbations of the third body and RR respectively.
 The explicit form of these functions can be found in Appendix~\ref{app:perturbations}.
 To LO in MSA, we can promote the orbital elements to functions of 3 timescales, $\mu_i (\ell) \rightarrow \mu_i (\ell,\ellkl,\ellrr) $.
 We can also decompose the orbital elements into